Trek Highlights - Lobuche Peak Climbing

-Lobuche Peak features two distinct summit edges: the east edge (6119 m), recognized as a trekking peak, and the west edge (6145 m), known as an Expedition Peak.
+Lobuche Peak features two distinct summit edges: the east edge (6119 m), recognised as a trekking peak, and the west edge (6145 m), known as an Expedition Peak.
 The mountain's allure lies in its various existing routes, making it appealing to both seasoned climbers and those new to peak climbing.
-Accessing Lobuje east involves descending a marked notch before ascending steep snowy slopes to the summit.
+Accessing Lobuje East involves descending a marked notch before ascending steep, snowy slopes to the summit.
 The successful ascent of Lobuche Peak was first achieved by Laurence Nielson and Ang Gyalzen Sherpa in 1984.

 The trek to Lobuche Peak begins with a 35-minute flight from Kathmandu to Lukla, followed by a journey through Phakding and Namche Bazar.
 The route then leads to Everest Base Camp, Gorak Shep, Kala Pathar, and finally, the Lobuche Peak region.
 An alternative route involves following the Gokyo valley route, reaching Chola Pass, and then ascending to Lobuche Peak.
 After making an excursion to the summit, trekkers return via the same route to Lukla before heading back to Kathmandu.